62582c42ff475ca78e9cd77a Ideas Image P 1080

 Zoe Brankin

 Employee recognition is one of the most critical drivers of creating a happy, productive and stable work environment.
-Businesses that have formal recognition practices in place have a massive 31% lower staff turnover rate.
+Businesses with formal recognition practices have a massive 31% lower staff turnover rate.

 Key components of employee recognition

-Before you implement any of the examples found below, you’ll first need to develop a strategy for employee recognition.
+Before you implement any of the examples found below, you’ll first need to develop a strategy for building a culture of recognition.
 Your employee recognition ideas and efforts should be:

 Immediate

 Don’t wait too long before you acknowledge exceptional work or efforts from an employee.
-They’ll want to hear praise or be rewarded soon after the fact.
-Otherwise, it can lose meaning, and the employee may already be focused on the next thing.
+Your employees will likely be looking for recognition soon after the fact.
+Otherwise, recognition can lose meaning.

 Specific